 How will my application be assessed?

-Your application will be assessed by Heritage New Zealand using set criteria including extent of national significance, extent of public benefit, level of urgency of work, level of conservation standards proposed, and cost effectiveness.
+In addition to considering the priorities for funding (stated above), your application will be assessed by Heritage New Zealand using set criteria including extent of national significance, extent of public benefit, level of urgency of work, level of conservation standards proposed, and cost effectiveness.
 Additional criteria used for assessment include value for money in the national public interest, geographic spread and the types of heritage to be conserved.
 Funding priorities are set each year and these will be published on this website (see above).

 Allocation of funding is made by the Board of Heritage New Zealand Pouhere Taonga.